-Beginning with fall 2016 applications, you will apply to only the campus that you wish to attend.
+You can apply to only the campus that you wish to attend by indicating your preference on the application.
 If you would like to increase your chances of an acceptance you can choose either campus.
 The location to which you are accepted cannot be changed your first semester.
 Changes for future terms would be determined based on space availability.

 Please note that only the upper-division nursing courses are available at both locations.
 Prerequisite courses are only available at the Spartanburg location, although some will also be offered online.

 The only difference in the program is location.
 The curriculum is identical on both campuses.

 There may be one or two nursing courses taught completely online or as a hybrid each semester.